niell-ion/TXRX-Doc-Hub/docs/rar/rars_troubleshooting.md

 ## 6.3 Relay Issues

-The RAR board features six relays.
+The RARS board features six relays.
 One for each motor direction, one for overcurrent, one for the emergency stop, and two for the battery charger.

 ### Motor relays
 * If the motor is only functioning in one direct, swap A&B relays